/

 What Services Does Home Health Care Provide?

-Home health care consists of medically necessary, skilled services prescribed by a physician to treat an illness, injury, or medical condition.
+Home health care offers medically necessary and skilled services prescribed by a physician to manage or treat an illness, injury, or medical condition.
+These services can include:

-Home health care professionals provide services tailored to the patient’s needs.
-Examples include checking vital signs, assessing pain, monitoring food intake, managing medications, helping with basic hygiene, and ensuring safety in the home.
+Examples of tailored care include checking vital signs, assessing pain, monitoring nutrition, managing medications, assisting with personal hygiene, and ensuring the patient’s safety within their home environment.

-Home health care only provides medically necessary services – skilled services prescribed or recommended by a medical doctor.
-It does not offer unskilled services or daily necessities such as cooking, cleaning, bathing, and transportation.
-These services are covered by personal home care assistance.
-Some home health care services offer personal home care assistance at an additional cost, which may or may not be covered by insurance or Medicare.
+Home health care only includes medically necessary services prescribed or recommended by a physician.
+It does not cover daily tasks like cooking, cleaning, bathing, and transportation.
+For these services, personal home care assistance may be available for an additional cost, depending on insurance or Medicare coverage.

 What Is a Medical House Call?

-A medical house call is a medical visit performed by a physician in the patient’s residence.
-These visits are typically administered to homebound adults with limited or no access to regular medical care.
+A medical house call is a visit performed by a physician in the patient’s home.
+This service is particularly helpful for homebound individuals or those without easy access to healthcare facilities.

 What Is a House Call Doctor?

-The primary benefit of physician house calls is that patients receive quality care from qualified physicians in the comfort and convenience of their home or residence.
-Additional benefits of physician house calls include the following:
+The main benefit of physician house calls is that patients receive quality medical care in the comfort of their home.
+Other benefits include:

-• It encourages patients to keep up with regular medical visits by bringing the doctor directly to the patient’s home
+• Encouraging patients to keep up with regular medical appointments

-• It saves the patient time and money traveling to the doctor’s office
+• Saving time and money by eliminating the need for travel to a doctor’s office

 What Is Home Care Nursing?